-Attention, boaters; National Safe Boating Week is coming up on May 20-26, 2023.
-This campaign is a reminder to brush up on your boating safety skills.
-This will help you prepare for the upcoming boating season.
+Attention, boaters: National Safe Boating Week is coming up on May 18-24, 2024.
+This campaign is a reminder to brush up on your boating safety skills, which will help you prepare for the upcoming boating season.

 National Safe Boating Week is the annual kick-off of the Safe Boating Campaign, a global awareness effort to help boaters be responsible on the water.